 The Council Panel

 There are several ways to influence the city council.
 The council panel is one of them.
-The city council actively invites citizens to think along by taking part in an internet panel.
-Questionnaires are sent out once or twice a month, depending on the number and the nature of issues that are on the political agenda.
+The city council actively invites citizens (16 years and older) to think along by taking part in an internet panel.
+Questionnaires are sent out approximately once every two months, depending on the number and the nature of issues that are on the political agenda.
 If you live in Almere and want to join, you can register here: https://gemeenteraad.almere.nl/invloed-op-uw-raad/raadspanel/aanmelden-raadspanel/